-1. The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
+- The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
 The boiler should be fitted within the building unless otherwise protected by a suitable enclosure i.e. garage or outhouse.
-(The boiler may be fitted inside a cupboard - see Section 7.5).

-2. If the boiler is sited in an unheated enclosure then it is recommended to incorporate in the system controls a suitable device for frost protection.

-3. If the boiler is fitted in a room containing a bath or shower reference must be made to the current I.E.E.
-WIRING REGULATIONS and BUILDING REGULATIONS.
-If the boiler is to be fitted into a building of timber frame construction then reference must be made to the Institute of Gas Engineers document UP 7.
+(The boiler may be fitted inside a cupboard - see Section 7.5). - 2.
+If the boiler is sited in an unheated enclosure then it is recommended to incorporate an appropriate device for frost protection in the system controls. - If the boiler is fitted in a room containing a bath or shower reference must be made to the current I.E.E.WIRING REGULATIONS and BUILDING REGULATIONS, If the boiler is to be fitted into a building of timber frame construction then reference must be made to the Institute of Gas Engineers document UP 7.